-It is important to consider from where you buy a hardware wallet.
-Best practice is to always buy directly from the manufacturer to reduce the risk that your device has been tampered with.
+It is important to consider where you buy a hardware wallet.
+The best practice is to always buy directly from the manufacturer to reduce the risk that your device has been tampered with.
 Even when doing so you should also always reset the device before you use it.

 After setting up the hardware wallet for the first time you will likely be asked to make a backup of your private recovery seed phrase.
 In case you lose the device, or it gets damaged in any way, you can restore your wallet to a new device using the recovery seed phrase.
 Most people write the seed phrase down on a piece of paper which they store in a secure location no other people have access to.
 There are also other ways to secure your seed phrase like indestructible titanium plates for example.